Learn how switching to a cool roof can save you money and benefit the environment.

 Cool roofs can save money several ways, including energy savings, rebates and incentives, HVAC equipment downsizing, and extended roof lifetime.
-One way to estimate how much energy you would save by installing a cool roof is by using a cool roof calculator, available at DOE Cool Roof Calculator.
+One way to estimate how much energy you would save by installing a cool roof is by using the Roof Savings Calculator.

 Climate and Environment

 Your climate is an important consideration when deciding whether to install a cool roof.
 Cool roofs achieve the greatest cooling savings in hot climates, but can increase energy costs in colder climates due to reduced beneficial wintertime heat gains.